Facts about

 A pool cover stops water evaporation when it

-consideration here-it’s the heat loss.
-Every gallon of water that
+here-it’s the heat loss.
+Every gallon of water that evaporates from

 Besides stopping heat loss, a cover saves on